muzix/ghost-s3/README.md

 # Ghost S3 Storage

 This module allows you to store media file at Amazon S3 instead of storing at local machine, especially helpful for ghost blog hosted at heroku (no local storage).
-Will work with latest version 0.5.8 of Ghost!
+Will work with version 0.5.8 of Ghost!

 ## Installation

-    npm install --save ghost-s3-storage
+    npm install --save ghost-s3-storage@0.1.6

 ## Configuration